neekeshpanchal/can-goc-bond-service/README.md

 ### Local Kubernetes Deployment of a Bond Pricing API
-Fully containerized API running in a local Kubernetes cluster, accessible externally, and ready for scaling—a hands-on exploration of the full deployment workflow.
+Fully containerized API running in a local Kubernetes cluster, accessible externally, and ready for scaling.

 * **Python API Development**